Track mileage automatically

 How to calculate your medical deductions

 Above, you can find one example of calculating your medical write-off.
-However, you can also use our mileage calculator to quickly get an estimate for 2024 and 2025.
+However, you can also use our IRS mileage calculator to get an estimate for 2024 and 2025 quickly.

-Medical reasons you can’t get a deduction for
+Medical expenses you can’t get a deduction for

-Furthermore, you must always have scheduled your session or check-up in some way (like email, in person or by phone) before claiming mileage for it.
+Furthermore, you must always schedule your session or check-up in some way (like email, in person, or by phone) before claiming mileage for it.

 Charitable mileage rate

-Another possible deduction?
-Yes, apart from business and medical, there is a mileage rate set for charitable deductions.
-The mileage rate for charitable deductions in 2024 and 2025 is $0.14 per mile driven.
+Apart from business and medical, there’s a mileage rate set for charitable deductions.
+The charity mileage rate in 2024 and 2025 is $0.14 per mile driven.

-Charitable deductions are those you can deduct when you volunteer or do some sort of non-profit work.
-For example, if you drive to volunteer at a nonprofit organization, that mileage is deductible as part of your charitable donations.
+With the charitable mileage rate, you can deduct mileage for volunteer or non-profit work.
+For example, if you drive to volunteer at a non-profit organization, that mileage is deductible as part of your charitable donations.

-Using the actual costs method for charitable miles
+Using the actual expenses method for charitable miles

-What if I am driving someone else who will volunteer?
+What if I’m driving someone else who will volunteer?

-You cannot claim deductions for someone else volunteering, whether it is a spouse, your child, or someone else.
-You can only claim a deduction when it is you who is volunteering and has to drive to the place of volunteering with your own vehicle.
+You cannot claim deductions for someone else volunteering, whether it’s a spouse, your child, or someone else.
+You can only claim a deduction when you are volunteering and have to drive to the place of volunteering in your own vehicle.

-Can I deduct mileage if I am helping someone in need, for example a friend?
+Can I deduct mileage if I’m helping someone in need, for example a friend?

 Organizations considered qualified for charitable reimbursement

-What if I take the bus/metro/train or another form of transport for charity?
+What if I take the bus/metro/train, or other public transport for charity?

-If you are not using your car but taking public transport instead, you can still get reimbursed for your commute to the non-profit organization.
-Make sure to keep any receipts you may have and that all costs are directly related to the services you provide and are not personal, living, or family costs (and, thus, of course, not previously reimbursed).
+If you’re not using your car but taking public transport instead, you can still get reimbursed for your commute to the non-profit organization.
+Make sure to keep any receipts and that all costs are directly related to the services you provide and are not personal, living, or family costs (and, thus, of course, not previously reimbursed).

 How to report charitable and medical mileage